 I was annoyed that they were carrying on as though they were drinking cappuccinos at a Starbucks.

 Ultimately, it's up to the guides to ensure their customers are respecting the environment, orangutans, and other visitors around them.

 Overnight on the Klotok

 Dinner was taken back on the klotok after we motored further upriver, past the other boats, to the dock of the second camp we'd visit the following morning.

 There, the tables and chairs were moved to the old, wooden structure, and we ate by candlelight.

 The chicken satay was popular with everyone, and amongst the best we'd eat during our two weeks in Indonesia.

-As we were eating, the crew was setting up our mattresses and mosquito nets for the night.
+As we were eating, the crew was setting up our beds and mosquito nets for the night.